-For further information on non-Irish employments exercised in the State please refer to Tax and Duty Manual Part 42-04-65.
+For further information on non-Irish employments exercised in the State please refer to Tax and Duty Manual (TDM) $\frac{Part 42-04-65}{Part 42-04-65}$.

 3.2.
-Section 18 Finance Act 2008
+Section 18 FA 2008 - UK source income

-Up to 1 January 2008, the remittance basis of assessment did not, by virtue of Section 73 TCA 1997, apply in respect of income arising from UK source securities and possessions.
+Up to 1 January 2008, the remittance basis of assessment did not, by virtue of section 73 TCA 1997, apply in respect of income arising from UK source securities and possessions.

-By virtue of Section 18 of Finance Act 2008, Section 73 TCA 1997 ceased to have effect so that, with effect from 1 January 2008, the remittance basis may apply to UK source income arising after that date to individuals who are non-domiciled in the State.
-However, this is subject to Paragraph 3.1 re foreign employment income chargeable to tax under Schedule E.
+By virtue of section 18 of Finance Act 2008, section 73 TCA 1997 ceased to have effect so that, with effect from 1 January 2008, the remittance basis may apply to UK source income arising on or after that date to individuals who are non-domiciled in the State.
+However, this is subject to Paragraph 3.1 in respect of foreign employment income chargeable to tax under Schedule E.

-Note - Under the provisions of Section 29(4) TCA 1997, the remittance basis of assessment did not apply in respect of UK source chargeable gains.
-However, under the provisions of Section 42 of Finance (No.2) Act 2008, the remittance basis of assessment applies to chargeable gains arising in the UK as and from 20 November 2008.
+Note - Under the provisions of section 29(4) TCA 1997, prior to its amendment by section 42 of Finance (No.2) Act 2008, the remittance basis of assessment did not apply in respect of UK source chargeable gains.
+By virtue of the amendment made by section 42 of Finance (No.2) Act 2008, the remittance basis of assessment applies to chargeable gains arising in the UK from disposals made on or after 20 November 2008.

-Further information on chargeable gains and the remittance basis is contained in ebrief 47/2010 which is copied in Appendix 1 and also in Tax and Duty Manual Part 05-01-21.
+Further information on chargeable gains and the remittance basis is contained in Tax and Duty Manual Part 05-01-21

 3.3.
-Section 9 Finance Act 2010 - Re Irish citizens not ordinarily resident in the State
+Section 9 FA 2010 - Irish citizens not ordinarily resident in the State